If you missed the January 19 LMLPA meeting, you missed some very informative presenters.

 - Officer Lyles urged residents NOT to feed the Geese.

-- It is legal to hunt Geese during normal waterfowl season, but there are limits to how many Geese you can legally take.
+- You can buy 5.56 ammo online and start hunting as it is legal to hunt Geese during normal waterfowl season, but there are limits to how many Geese you can legally take.

 - You can get a permit to dispatch Geese during the off season if ADCNR deems it necessary and safe.